node-red/node-red-docker/README.md

 This way the internal broker is not exposed outside of the docker host - of course you may add `-p 1883:1883`  etc to the broker run command if you want to see it...

-##Minimum Viable Container

-(needs Node-RED v0.10.8 to be released :-)

-This example Dockerfile uses a non-offical minimal node.js runtime.
-It ends up making an 80MB runtime for Node-RED (as opposed to the typical 800MB of the official ones above.

-The main impact is that GYP is missing so any node-modules that need compiling on install will fail...
-The core of Node-RED is OK.

-        FROM mhart/alpine-node:0.10
-        RUN npm install node-red
-        VOLUME /root/.node-red
-        EXPOSE 1880
-        CMD cd ~/.node-red && node /node_modules/node-red/red.js flow.json

-As per above it can be built and run with

-        $ docker build -t minnodered .
-        $ docker run -it -p 1880:1880 --name myminred minnodered